background

 Given the recurring revenue model and multi-year customer contracts prevalent under the SaaS business model, accrual-based revenue recognition can often be misleading in portraying the true growth profile and future trajectory of SaaS companies.

-Compared to GAAP revenue, bookings are a more accurate indicator of a SaaS company’s growth profile and the effectiveness of its sales and marketing (S&M) strategy.
+Compared to GAAP revenue, bookings are a more accurate indicator of the growth profile of a SaaS company and the effectiveness of its sales and marketing (S&M) strategy.

 For companies that utilize multi-year service agreements with customers – which can range from 6 months to annual and multi-year arrangements – the customer will book contracts where the company is obligated to deliver a product and/or service across a specified period.
 Under GAAP, revenue is not recognized on the date when the deal was signed, or even when the customer is billed for annual (or longer) contracts.